seung-lab/igneous/README.md

 - [zmesh](https://github.com/seung-lab/zmesh) - Mesh generation and simplification for dense volumetric labels.
 - [CloudVolume](https://github.com/seung-lab/cloud-volume) - IO for images, meshes, and skeletons.
 - [python-task-queue](https://github.com/seung-lab/python-task-queue) - Parallelized dependency-free cloud task management.
+- [DracoPy](https://github.com/seung-lab/DracoPy) - Encode/Decode Draco compressed meshes in Python

+## Acknowledgements

+Special thanks to everyone that has contributed to Igneous!
+I'll fill this section in more fully later, but in particular recent thanks to Jeremy Maitin-Shepard, David Ackermann, and Sridhar Jagannathan for giving advice and sharing code for producing sharded meshes.
+Thanks to Chris Roat for improving the CLI's typing.
+Thanks to Nico Kemnitz for improving the original mesh task.
+Of course, thanks to lab alumni Ignacio Tartavull who started the project with me and provided its initial impetus.